Jamesits/DisableSystemUpdateService/README.md

 ## Usage

-Get it from [Google Play](https://play.google.com/store/apps/details?id=me.swineson.disablesystemupdateservice), or download it [here](https://github.com/Jamesits/DisableSystemUpdateService/raw/master/releases/ok-google-sleep-1.1.apk) directly, or view the latest [releases](https://github.com/Jamesits/DisableSystemUpdateService/releases).
+Get it from [Google Play](https://play.google.com/store/apps/details?id=me.swineson.disablesystemupdateservice), or view the latest [release](https://github.com/Jamesits/DisableSystemUpdateService/releases).

 Install the app on your device.
 Launch it once.
 Grant it root permission.
 Enjoy it.